-Handling combustion boats in the LECO S-144DR (Page 1 of 2 Pages)
+Handling combustion boats in the Leco Sulfur Analyzer (Page 1 of 2 Pages)

-Dept/Area: New Wales QC Laboratory Written by: Lab Personnel Prior to 01/01/2015 TRA No: 025 Reviewed by: Angel Hernandez Date: March 23, 2021 Task: ⊦ landling combustion boa its in the LECO S-144DR Approved by: Alan Shobert Date: March 23, 2021 Step Task Steps Potential Hazards Controls 1 Inspecting the boats before using.
+Dept/Area: New Wales QC Laboratory Written by: Lab Personnel Prior to 01/01/2015 TRA No: 025 Reviewed by: Angel Hernandez Date: December 21, 2022 Task: Handling combustion boats in the Leco Sulfur Analyzer Approved by: Alan Shobert Date: December 21, 2022

+Step Task Steps Potential Hazards Controls 1 Inspecting the boats before using.
 Abrasions.
 Standard PPE for the lab is: eye protection, lab coat and disposable gloves.
 Discard any boat with cracks, chips or hairline cracks.
 2 Inserting the sample boats in the combustion chamber, Thermal burns.
 To insert, place the boat near to the chamber door and use the insertion/removal tool to push in the boat.
 Return the sample insertion/removal tool to the designated spot designated for the tool.
 The tool will be hot.
 Exposure to infrared radiation Avoid looking directly into the combustion chamber.
 Use the filter lens, on the insertion/removal tool, to view the opened chamber 3 Removing and cooling the sample boats.
 (Continues) Thermal burns.
-To remove, us to the LECO's e the insertion/removal tool to pull the boat out and drag it cooling tray.
+To remove, use the insertion/removal tool to pull the boat out and drag it to the LECO's cooling tray.